PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### 8. Upload the Application

-Build, flash, and monitor the application just as before:
+Build, flash, and monitor the application just as before.
+Hold down the IO0 button whenever needed.

 ```
 idf.py build flash monitor